cfinn8822/osticket-prereqs/README.md

 <img src="https://i.imgur.com/aLyCZMY.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

-17)Once we have those extensions enabled in IIS,we are going to want to rename one of the files in our OS Ticket folder.Go into the file explorer and search for C:\inetpub\wwwroot\os ticket\include\ost-sampleconfig.php
+17)Once we have those extensions enabled in IIS,we are going to want to rename one of the files in our osTicket folder.Go into the file explorer and search for C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

 -We are going to rename the ost-sampleconfig.php to ost-config.php